Coding in the Classroom

 We are currently running or facilitating seven classroom programs at six schools:

-All told, these programs, which are led by approximately 45 UTCS student mentors, are reaching approximately 230 K-12 students this school year.
+These programs, led by approximately 45 UTCS student mentors, are reaching approximately 230 K-12 students this school year.

 While it is too early to measure long-term results, our mentors report that the programs are going well and the students seem interested.
-We have found that programs that take place during the school day in the classroom (as opposed to an afterschool coding club) are more successful.
+We have found that school-day classroom programs are more successful than after-school coding clubs.

 Get Your School Involved

-Expand computer science at your school and join the thousands of schools who have incorporated high-quality computer science education into their curriculum.
+Expand computer science at your school and join the thousands of schools that have incorporated high-quality computer science education into their curriculum.

 Volunteer